LHB6540/NumberOffsetScheduler/README.md

 ```
 kubectl apply -f deploy/test.yaml
 ```
-If you are using Open Kruis/Open Kruis Game, you can test by:
+If you are using Open Kruise/Open Kruise Game, you can test by:
 ```
 kubectl apply -f deploy/test-gss.yaml
 ```